emilyriederer/Rtistic/README.md

 - Looking under the hood at the structure of an R package
 - Working collaboratively through GitHub (with branches, PRs, etc.)

+Of course, depending on how much time you want to spend on this activity and where you want to focus (e.g. learning `ggplot2` options versus learning basic CSS for RMarkdown), any number of the parts can be scaled back.
+For example:

+- Only build either `ggplot2` or RMarkdown themes instead of both
+- Have participant share just a single `R` file instead of working with a package structure (e.g. )
+- Allow participants to email / upload their output somewhere else and not worry about making a PR

 ## Contents